-Bridgerton’s first episode preludes the season, and perhaps the entire series remarkably by boldly exhibiting what it’s like to be a woman in the 19th century.
+Bridgerton’s “Diamond of the First Water” preludes the season, and perhaps the entire series remarkably by boldly exhibiting what it’s like to be a woman in the 19th century.
 Women on Bridgerton run the show, the queen calls the shots, Lady Whistledown is heard, and no one dares to cross Lady Danbury, but to be a gently bred woman was taxing, and the series will showcase this running theme throughout.
-There’s a particular moment even, where there are scabs on Daphne’s back because of the corsets and it’s fascinating to see the reality behind a piece of clothing none of us would ever want to wear today.
-It was anything but easy and the lives of these women often came down to single moments.
+There’s a particular moment even where there are scabs on Daphne’s back because of the corsets, and it’s fascinating to see the reality behind a piece of clothing none of us would ever want to wear today.
+It was anything but easy, and the lives of these women often came down to single moments.
 (Which we’ve got to note, Anthony might not exactly know today, but when Daphne says: “To have one’s entire life reduced to a single moment,” it’s a prelude to the fact that a single moment does change his life forever.
 And it’s all credit to a bee.)

 That said, professing these difficulties out loud, and constantly reiterating what it’s like is making the series feel that much richer.
 Though some women like Daphne want this life for themselves, it doesn’t change the fact that the trials can be frustrating when her opinions are overshadowed by a man’s.
 To be deemed flawless by the queen, then to lose that touch when every suitor is chased away isn’t easy.
 Thus both her confidence and heart are now on the line.

-Someone needs to call him out on it and we’re glad Simon is the one to do so.
+Someone needs to call him out on it, and we’re glad Simon is the one to do so.
 “Where is your wife?”
-Excellent question, there–somewhere in Somerset we’re sure.
+Excellent question, there–somewhere in Somerset, we’re sure.
 But the reality of that conversation is yet another intricate showcase of how out of touch both men are with their own feelings, and naturally each other’s.
-Granted it’s been a while since they’ve seen each other, but it’s an interesting to note how terrible men are when it comes sharing their emotions, and especially these men.
+Granted, it’s been a while since they’ve seen each other, but it’s interesting to note how terrible men are when sharing their emotions, especially these men.
 If they’d just openly talk to each other … well we wouldn’t be on the first episode at that point.
 Thus, we’ll get there, and it’s an excellent start to noting however, how much they see regardless of how little they talk.

-Cue Kris Bower’s “We Could Form An Attachment” and let’s all take a moment to appreciate this score before we get into the explosive scene.
+Cue Kris Bower’s “We Could Form An Attachment,” and let’s all take a moment to appreciate this score before we get into the explosive scene.
 (Fireworks and all.)
-Simon proposing he and Daphne pretend they’re in a relationship in order to keep meddling society mothers away from him and to thus deem her desirable in Whistledown’s column is an excellent start to what’ll be the love story of the season.
+Simon proposing he and Daphne pretend they’re in a relationship to keep meddling society mothers away from him and thus deem her desirable in Whistledown’s column is an excellent start to what’ll be the love story of the season.

 The way Regé-Jean Page is already playing Simon’s unavailability is astounding.
 We’re all lying to ourselves if we say we aren’t in love with him at this point.
 His voiceover kicking off the music as they’re seen walking to the dance floor was stunning–the perfect way to complete an episode.
 And the jaw-dropping cinematography in that scene might have given us butterflies or two.
 Why weren’t we invited to Vauxhall?